INSPIRE-MIF/helpdesk-validator/README.md

 # INSPIRE Validation Community
 This space is used for discussions and announcements around INSPIRE validation & conformity testing.
-To report a problem or to make a publication, please, read the [contribution guidelines](contribution_guidelines.md).
+Before reporting a problem or making a pull request, please read the [contribution guidelines](contribution_guidelines.md).

 Use the issue tracker to:
 - [report a problem](https://github.com/inspire-eu-validation/community/issues/new?template=problem.md) with the INSPIRE validator or test results,